juandopazo/es-dependency-graph/README.md

 CLI
 ---

-If installed with `npm install module-graph -g` it can be used as a global command `module-graph paths... [options]` which will generate a JSON file with all the dependency information.
-Try `module-graph --help` for more information.
+If installed with `npm install es-dependency-graph -g` it can be used as a global command `es-dependency-graph paths... [options]` which will generate a JSON file with all the dependency information.
+Try `es-dependency-graph --help` for more information.

 License
 -------